CODEREXLTD/linno-telemetry/README.md

 The CodeRex Telemetry SDK is a Composer package that provides privacy-first telemetry tracking for WordPress plugins.
 It enforces user consent, standardizes event payloads, and integrates directly with OpenPanel analytics platform.

+## Compliance and Development Guidelines (MUST READ)

+The SDK's core purpose is to handle data transmission securely and ethically.
+Developers using this SDK **must** adhere to strict consent and disclosure requirements.

+* **Internal Compliance Mandates:** For a complete list of requirements regarding PII collection, opt-in placement, and WordPress.org submission rules, please see our detailed **[Privacy Implementation Guideline](PRIVACY_GUIDELINE.md)**.
+  *(This document details mandatory steps for GDPR/WP.org compliance when implementing the SDK.)*

 ## Features

 - **Privacy-First**: No data is sent without explicit user consent